sfi-norwai/CaTT/README.md

 ```
 ## Visualizations

-Figure \ref{fig:sleepfeaures} shows a t-SNE plot of the learned representation from all baselines on all three datasets.
+The figure below shows a t-SNE plot of the learned representation from all baselines on all three datasets.

 ![t-SNE Visualization](./images/tsne.png?raw=true "Title")